singh-ajeet/spark-samples/java-sample/Readme.md

-# OCI Dataflow sample application
+# Spark Java sample application
-This application is aggregation all late responded calls by department or agency
+This application aggregates all late responded calls by department or agency

 ### Build
  - Build fat jar